-The World Health Organization (WHO) has released the strongest warning yet about the link between cancer and consumption of red and processed meats.
-The WHO guidelines now classify processed meats as a “definite” cause of cancer, while red meats are a “probable” cause.
+The World Health Organization (WHO) guidelines now classify processed meats as a “definite” cause of cancer, while red meats are a “probable” cause.

 Alcohol consumption is a known risk factor for developing cancers of the head & neck, esophagus, liver, breast, colon and rectum.